Abdogali2000/Python-Adventure-Game/README.md

 * The game has conditions for winning and losing.
 * When the game is over, it asks the player if he/she wants to play again.

+## What technologies did you use in making this game?

+I have used Python in making this text-based game.
+An understanding of functional programming was also helpful when I made this game.

 ## Installation

 In order to play the game, clone the repository to your computer: